mtenenholtz/cpai/docs/prompts.md

 1) Selected saved prompts (multi‑select)
 2) Ad‑hoc prompt text (inline or full‑screen editor)

-The composed prompt is added above and below the rendered files when you run `cpai copy` or use the TUI Copy action.
+Ad‑hoc instructions are added at the top and duplicated at the bottom when you run `cpai copy` or use the TUI Copy action.
+Saved prompts are added at the top only.

 ## Saved prompts